Society Pass (Nasdaq: SOPA) to - GuruFocus.com

-SINGAPORE, June 22, 2023 - (ACN Newswire) - Society Pass Incorporated ("SoPa") ( SOPA), Southeast Asia's (SEA) next generation, data-driven, loyalty, fintech and e-commerce ecosystem, today announces that it will formally introduce its universal loyalty application, Society Pass Loyalty Wallet, at a launch party to be held at Clifford Pier, 80 Collyer Quay, Singapore 049326 at 6 pm on Wednesday, 28 June 2023.
+SINGAPORE, June 22, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire -- Society Pass Incorporated ("SoPa”) ( SOPA), Southeast Asia’s (SEA) next generation, data-driven, loyalty, fintech and e-commerce ecosystem, today announces that it will formally introduce its universal loyalty application, Society Pass Loyalty Wallet, at a launch party to be held at Clifford Pier, 80 Collyer Quay, Singapore 049326 at 6 pm on Wednesday, 28 June 2023.

 Consumers and merchants can now download Society Pass either on: